eastcitysoftware/ditto/README.md

 [![build](https://github.com/eastcitysoftware/ditto/actions/workflows/build.yml/badge.svg)](https://github.com/eastcitysoftware/ditto/actions/workflows/build.yml)
 ![License](https://img.shields.io/github/license/eastcitysoftware/ditto)

-Built-in _powerful_ scripting language, hot reload and dev server.
 </div>

+Ditto is a static website generator that makes it easy to create _page-driven_ websites.
+It comes packed with powerful scripting capabilities, hot reload, and a built-in development server.
+It uses [TOML](https://github.com/prozolic/CsToml) for configuration and [Scriban](https://github.com/scriban/scriban) as a scripting language for dynamic content generation.

 ---

-Ditto is a static website generator with powerful scripting capabilities, hot reload functionality, and a built-in development server.
-It leverages the [TOML](https://github.com/prozolic/CsToml) format for configuration and the [Scriban](https://github.com/scriban/scriban) templating engine for dynamic content generation, making it easy to create localized, _page-driven_ websites.

----

 ## Features

 - **Powerful Scripting**: Utilize Scriban to create dynamic and customizable website content.
+- **Easy Configuration**: Use the easy-to-read TOML format for configuring your website settings.
 - **Hot Reload**: Automatically regenerate your website when changes are detected in the source files.
-- **Built-in Dev Server**: Preview your website locally with a built-in web server that supports live reloading.
+- **Built-in Dev Server**: Preview your website locally with the built-in web server.
-- **TOML Configuration**: Use the easy-to-read TOML format for configuring your website settings.

 ## Installation

-??
+_TBD_

 Once the CLI is installed, you can use the `ditto` command in your terminal.
 Below is the output for the `ditto --help` command: